Tinkercademy/project-proposal-group-6/proposal-template.md

 What’s your solution, in one sentence?
 Can you find an analogy to describe it?

-To create an app that provides quick access for someone within the comunity to vent their frustrations so as to detress while gaining recognition.
+To create an app that provides quick access for someone within the comunity to vent their frustrations so as to detress while gaining recognition for the problems in school
-It is like a stress ball that you carry around in your phone that responds to your stress.
+It is like a person that you carry around that responds to your problems.

 ## Assumptions
 What assumptions are we making that the project depends on?
-That people will want to relieve their stress and that their stress stems from the fact they are unable to vent their frustrations.
+That people will want to vent about their problems with school and that their stress stems from the fact they are unable to vent their frustrations
-Teenagers would use their mobile phones to destress

 ## Unique Selling Point